GENERAL INFORMATION V5.0

 There is no restriction on crew World Sailing category.

 There is no crew weight limit.

 Crew must be at least 13 years old.
-The helmsman must be at least 16 years old.
+The helmsman must be at least 16 years old unless approved by the OA (Change to NoR no. 2).
 U22 (Youth) crew must be less than 22 years old as at 1st January 2022.